-To make a thicker sauce combine 2 Tbsp of water with 1 Tbsp of cornstarch and whisk together to make a slurry.
+To make a thicker sauce combine 2 tablespoon of water with 1 tablespoon of cornstarch and whisk together to make a slurry.
 Then slowly pour into the blueberry compote at the end of the cooking process and stir until the sauce thickens.

 - Category: Sauces

 - Carbohydrates: 9 g